NaniDAO/NaniDAO/charter.md

-# JUSTICEDAO CHARTER
+# NANIDAO CHARTER

 ### I. NATURE OF DAO CHARTER

-(a) This charter (this “Charter”) is the official legal charter of Justice DAO.
+(a) This charter (this “Charter”) is the official legal charter of Nani DAO.
 This Charter is intended to be a legal agreement & contract binding upon all DAO Members and the other DAO Participants, as they may join and exit the DAO from time to time, as each such term is defined herein, and is enforceable in accordance with its terms under the laws of Wyoming.
 Certain capitalized terms used in this Charter are defined in Section 6.

-(b) If you have received a DAO Membership Token (as the term ‘DAO Membership Token’ is more particularly defined in Section III(b) herein) as a result of your interactions with one or more Designated Smart Contracts, or are otherwise a member of Justice DAO, you consent to & agree to become legally bound by this Charter as both a DAO Participant and more specifically a “DAO Member” as such term is defined in this Charter.
+(b) If you have received a DAO Membership Token (as the term ‘DAO Membership Token’ is more particularly defined in Section III(b) herein) as a result of your interactions with one or more Designated Smart Contracts, or are otherwise a member of Nani DAO, you consent to & agree to become legally bound by this Charter as both a DAO Participant and more specifically a “DAO Member” as such term is defined in this Charter.

-(c) Justice DAO (the “DAO”) is an unincorporated nonprofit association under Wyo.
+(c) Nani DAO (the “DAO”) is a decentralized unincorporated nonprofit association ("DUNA") under the Wyoming Decentralized Unincorporated Nonprofit Association Act, SF50 (the "DUNA Act"), as effective and as amended from time to time, and until such time as the DUNA Act shall become effective on July, 1, 2024, the DAO is an unincorporated nonprofit association under Wyo.
 Stat.
 Title 17, Ch.
-22 of the laws of the State of Wyoming.
-Justice DAO is not intended to be, and shall not be deemed to be, a partnership.
+22. Nani DAO is not intended to be, and shall not be deemed to be, a partnership.

 ### II.
 NAME, PURPOSES AND STRUCTURE OF THE DAO

-(a) The name of the DAO is “Justice DAO” as set forth in the transaction recorded on the Designated Blockchain as deployed in the formation signature under the smart contract located at: 0xafd091b2d30c6ea6c1f1e0462672a5a26bf6e3c6
+(a) The name of the DAO is "Nani DAO” as set forth in the transaction recorded on the Designated Blockchain as deployed in the formation signature under the smart contract located at: *0xDa000000000000d2885F108500803dfBAaB2f2aA*

-(b) Justice DAO is organized and operated for charitable purposes.
-More specifically, Justice DAO is dedicated to defending and providing support to peaceful protesters, the wrongfully imprisoned, the politically persecuted and their families, as well as advancing human rights and freedoms for all.
+(b) Nani DAO is organized and operated for charitable purposes.
+More specifically, Nani DAO is dedicated to developing, deploying and governing blockchain primitives for smart contract account and artificial intelligence applications, as well as advancing human rights and freedoms for all.

-(c) Justice DAO is a “decentralized autonomous organization”—i.e., a smart contract-based unincorporated association of individuals, entities, associations and/or other persons or groups of persons, which defers certain aspects of the governance, structure, operations, and other capabilities to the consensus mechanisms, computations, and data storage and transactions of such smart contract’s code and underlying permission-less blockchain.
+(c) Nani DAO is a “decentralized autonomous organization”—*i.e.*, a smart contract-based unincorporated association of individuals, entities, associations and/or other persons or groups of persons, which defers certain aspects of the governance, structure, operations, and other capabilities to the consensus mechanisms, computations, and data storage and transactions of such smart contract’s code and underlying permission-less blockchain.

-(d) Justice DAO Members shall utilize the Designated Smart Contracts (as such term is defined in Section 6 of this Charter) as the exclusive method of holding, allocating among the DAO Members, and spending or otherwise distributing, any Token’s that are DAO Property, and of minting and issuing DAO Membership Token’s.
+(d) Nani DAO Members shall utilize the Designated Smart Contracts (as such term is defined in Section 6 of this Charter) as the exclusive method of holding, allocating among the DAO Members, and spending or otherwise distributing, any Token’s that are DAO Property, and of minting and issuing DAO Membership Token’s.
 The DAO Members shall utilize the Voting Application and applicable Designated Smart Contracts to hold and record votes of the DAO Members.
-Justice DAO may also utilize the Designated Smart Contracts and Voting Application to administer and facilitate certain other arrangements and transactions involving the DAO, the DAO Members and/or third parties.
+Nani DAO may also utilize the Designated Smart Contracts and Voting Application to administer and facilitate certain other arrangements and transactions involving the DAO, the DAO Members and/or third parties.

 ### III.
 DAO MEMBERSHIP

 (a) Each Membership shall record the public key of the externally owned account with respect to which the DAO Member may exercise its rights as a DAO Member through the Designated Smart Contracts and the number of DAO Membership Tokens issued to and held by such DAO Member and may also record any other relevant information regarding a DAO Member, as determined by the available public state within the Designated Smart Contracts.

 (b) Membership rights in the DAO shall be represented by an externally owned account address’s control of Tokens (the “***DAO Membership Tokens***”; each controller of an externally owned account controlling such a DAO Membership Token, a “***DAO Member***”).
-Eligibility Membership, as defined in Wyo.
+Eligibility Membership, as defined in the DUNA Act or Wyo.
 Stat.
 Title 17, Ch.
-22, shall be voluntary and application open to any individual of at least 18 years of age whose purpose or presumed intent is to contribute, to build, and to use the services of Justice DAO and is willing to accept the responsibilities and terms of membership including the terms of this Charter.
+22, as applicable under this agreement, shall be voluntary and application open to any individual of at least 18 years of age whose purpose or presumed intent is to contribute, to build, and to use the services of Nani DAO and is willing to accept the responsibilities and terms of membership including the terms of this Charter.

 (c) DAO Members shall have the rights, powers and privileges that are possible to be taken or exercised by DAO Members through the Designated Smart Contracts as further set forth in Section 4 which are in accordance with this Charter.
 The rights, powers and privileges of DAO Members are referred to herein as the “***DAO Membership Rights***”.